HadrienG2/hwlocality/README.md

 almost every operation that hwloc allows.

-Here is a quick usage example which walks though the detected hardware topology and prints out a description of every hardware object known to hwloc:
+Here is a quick usage example which walks though the detected hardware topology and prints out a short description of every CPU and cache object known to hwloc:

 ```rust
 use hwlocality::{object::depth::NormalDepth, Topology};